romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/dynamodb/_index.en.md

 ### Q1

-**A developer is designing a web application that allows the users to post comments and receive nearreal-time feedback.**
+**A developer is designing a web application that allows the users to post comments and receive in a real-time feedback.**

 **Which architectures meet these requirements?
 (Select TWO.)**